CLI Reference

 # Output:

-# * ecommerce-api (current)
+# * customer-api (current)

-# payment-serviceonemcp handbook use
+# - payment-apihandbook use

-Set the current handbook.
+Set the active handbook.

-onemcp handbook use <name>Arguments:
+onemcp handbook use [name]Arguments:

 Behavior: